Torneio do Brasil

 - March 712M (James Hunt): New to Mike Beuttler, and raced in F2 in 1971 entered by Clarke Mordaunt Racing with Alistair Guthrie.
 This must be the ex-Beuttler 712M acquired by Hesketh Racing, and raced by James Hunt at the Rothmans 50,000, and then in the remainder of the F2 season.
 Sold by Hesketh to Ray Mallock, and updated by March to 73B specification for Mallock to race in British Formula Atlantic in 1973.
 The car was later rebuilt on the 73B tub that had been used as a bodywork buck.
 Via A.W.
 Brown Racing to Arthur Collier 1974 for Irish Formula Atlantic, then to Patrick Woods mid-season.
 Borrowed by Patsy McGarrity for the Boxing Day race at Mondello Park at the end of 1974.
 The car was later said to have returned to the UK via AW "Monkey" Brown, then moved through the trade to Roger Andreason, who sold it to his friend Charles Richards to be used in Monoposto in 1978.
 From there, it moved towards historic racing, but leading to some confusion as the car by now had a 73B tub and 73B bodywork.
 Its life in historic racing requires further confirmation.

 - March 722 (Pedro de Lamare): New for STP-March number two driver Niki Lauda for F2 in 1972 (won at Oulton Park in March), then for Pedro de Lamare in Torneio do Brasil.
 To Robert Cooper (High Wycombe, Buckinghamshire) for Formula Atlantic 1973, and rebuilt mid-season to 73B spec.
-Retained for early 1974, then sold to Dairmuid McFeeley (Clonee, Dunboyne, County Meath) for Irish Formula Atlantic in 1974, 1975 and early 1976.
+Retained for early 1974, then sold to Dairmuid McFeeley (Clonee, Dunboyne, County Meath, Ireland) for Irish Formula Atlantic in 1974, 1975 and early 1976.
 To John Ledlie in 1976, then sold to Richard Lester (Yoxall, Staffordshire) for sprints from 1978 to 1984.
-Via four other owners to John Gale (Sydney, Australia) 2006.
-Sold to Steve Weller (Sydney, Australia) in 2017.
+With Keith Wanklyn (Wimborne) for hillclimbs from 1985 to 1990.
+Via three other owners to John Gale (Sydney, NSW, Australia) 2006.
+Sold to Steve Weller (Sydney, NSW) in 2017.

 - Surtees TS10 (Lian Duarté): New for Mike Hailwood to race as a works entry in the 1972 F2 series as a works Team Surtees entry.
 Hailwood won at Mantorp Park and Salzburgring in this car, and also finished second at Crystal Palace, Rouen, the Österreichring and Hockenheim in October to secure a deserved championship.
 He also won one race at Interlagos in November during the Torneio do Brasil, The car was not seen in 1973, but reappeared in 1974 with Richard Jones (Stroud, Gloucestershire) for hillclimbs.
 Raced regularly by Jones in 1975 and 1976 with a 2-litre Hart engine, and then in 1977 with a turbocharged Hart, although he soon returned to a regular engine.
 To Channel Islander Maurice Ogier for 1978, and used in the 1600cc class of French hillclimbs.
 Then to Dave Allen (Crewe, Cheshire), and raced in British Formula Atlantic in 1979.
 Next seen hillclimbed by Peter Bromage in the 1980s, then sold to Don Wood, and seen again shortly after when sold by dealer Straight Six to the US in 1991.
 Raced by Gil Nickel (Oakville, CA) in US historic events between 1994 and 2002.
 Nickel died in 2003, but the car has been retained by his family in the car collection at Nickel's Far Niente Winery in Oakville.